aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 If a node has no child, then the **ChildNodes** property returns an empty collection.
 You can check whether the **CompositeNode** contains any child nodes using the [HasChildNodes](https://apireference.aspose.com/words/cpp/class/aspose.words.composite_node#get_haschildnodes) property.

-The following code example demonstrates how to enumerate immediate child nodes of a CompositeNode using the enumerator provided by the ChildNodes collection:
+The following code example shows how to enumerate immediate child nodes of a CompositeNode using the enumerator provided by the ChildNodes collection:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Node-ExNode-EnumerateChildNodes.cpp" >}}